Islam in Uttar Pradesh: Social system

 Some South Asian Muslims stratify their society according to quoms.
 Quoms are further divided into biradaris, which claim descent from an actual or putative common male ancestor.
 For example, an individual will belong to the Shaikh quom and Behlim Rangrez or Fareedi biradari.
 This system of stratification, unlike the Hindu caste system, lacks any concept of ritual purity or pollution.

 It is commonly believed that Muslims in Uttar Pradesh are divided into the Ashraf and Ajlaf categories which are distinguished by ethnic origin and descent.
 However, students making empirical studies of Muslim communities in different parts of India found that this distinction is not really meaningful in understanding the existing pattern among the diverse social groups in any locality.
 Technically, the Ashraf are descendants of groups with foreign ancestry, while the Ajlaf are those whose ancestors are said to have converted to Islam.
 The Ashraf are further divided into four groups: the Sayyid, the alleged descendants of Mohammed; the Shaikh and Siddiqui Manihar claiming descent from early Arab or Persian settlers; the Turks & the Mughal descent from the Mughal dynasty or Gurkani Turks; and the Pathan, who claim descents from Pashtun groups that have settled in India.
 Technically the first two groups intermarry with each other, while the latter two intermarry.
 Included sometimes in the Ashraf category are Muslim Rajput groups such as the Rangrez, manihar and Khanzada.
 A third category, arzaal are supposed to be converts from Hindu Dalit communities, though the term is never used in Uttar Pradesh.
 Groups that tend to fall in this category include the Halalkhor and Lal Begi.
 Uttar Pradesh Muslims often identify themselves in smaller units called biradaris, which are localized lineage groupings; for example, the Qidwai Shaikh.

 Communities in the Ajlaf category were traditionally associated with the practice of a particular craft.
 For example, the Ansari were weavers, while the Saifi were blacksmiths.
 These artisan communities call themselves biradaries and each is characterised by strict endogamy.
 In the older parts of town and cities in Uttar Pradesh, they are also characterised by residential segregation.
 Among other traditional artisan biradaris in UP are the Mansoori, Bhatiara, Bhisti, Dhobi, Muslim Halwai, Teli and Raj, which were at one time associated with a particular craft or trade.

 In addition to occupational specialization, biradaris are also concentrated in a particular geographic area.
-For example, the Doab region is home some cultivation biradaris, such as the Baloch, Dogar, Garha, Gujjar, Jat, Turks, Kamboh, Rajput, and Muslim Tyagi.
+For example, the Doab region is home some cultivation biradaris, such as the Baloch, Dogar, Garha, Gujjar, Turks, Kamboh, Rajput, and Muslim Tyagi.
 They often live in their own villages and follow distinct customs.
-Almost all these groups are Sunni and speak Kauravi.

 The population is further divided by linguistic division.
 Muslims in Uttar Pradesh speak Urdu, as well as also local Hindi dialects, such as Bhojpuri, Awadhi, Kauravi, and Braj Bhasha.